Apply for the Summer 2016 J.D. Program or the Accelerated 2-Year J.D. Degree Program

 6. After you submit your seat deposit you are now on your way to becoming a Juris Doctor Candidate at Florida Coastal School of Law!
 Congratulations!
 We look forward to having you with us.

-Important Note: Prior to entering classes at Florida Coastal School of Law, students must have the official transcript, indicating they have received baccalaureate degree, mailed to the Office of Admissions.
-CAS copies are only sufficient for a preliminary determination of admission.
+Important Note: Prior to entering classes at Florida Coastal School of Law, students must have the official transcript, indicating they have received baccalaureate degree.
+A student may have their final transcript included in the CAS report through LSAC (it must be watermarked FINAL TRANSCRIPT) or have their official transcript mailed directly to the Admissions Office.
 Students are not allowed to continue their studies beyond the first semester unless the official transcript has been received.

 If you have any questions please contact firstname.lastname@example.org.